traitecoevo/plant/doc/ode.md

 Probably hold off on this until I decide how/if to generalise the different Stepping algorithms.

-## Namespace

-All the ODE stuff should probably go into a namespace.

 ## OdeControl

 I'm not sure that the separate control object is any better than